bwireman/bwireman.github.io/index.md

 ## Work Experience
 ---
+### Censys, Inc
+**Software Engineer**
+*August 2019 - June 2021*
+Worked to develop micro-services and ETL pipelines to ingest and process our data.
+Developed custom schema generation and helped to maintain our search engine.

+**Software Engineering Intern**
+*May 2019 - August 2019*
+Helped develop scanners for the Censys search engine.

 ### University Of Michigan, College of Engineering
 **Introduction to Computer Security IA, EECS 388**
 *August 2018 - April 2019*